powersimmani/AIWS2023/README.md

 ## Acknowledgments

-This program is funded by center for bioSystems and Biotech Data Science and Student Intensive Research Training Program (IRTP) in Ghent University Global Campus
+We would like to express our gratitude to the Center for Biosystems and Biotech Data Science for providing the funding for this program.
+Additionally, we would like to extend our appreciation to the Student Intensive Research Training Program (IRTP) in the Academic Affairs team.
 ## References

 Most of the images used in this introduction were created through [DALL·E 2](https://openai.com/product/dall-e-2).